garden-io/garden/docs/contributing/README.md

 ### Formatting

 We use [Prettier](https://prettier.io) for automated formatting.
 We highly recommend installing the appropriate plugin for your editor to automate formatting as you work on your code.
-You can also run `yarn run fix-format` to fix formatting across the codebase.
+You can also run `npm run fix-format` to fix formatting across the codebase.

 ### Commit messages